Improve Manufacturing Engineering to Increase Profitability

 )

-How can high tech manufacturers improve manufacturing engineering?
+How can manufacturers improve manufacturing engineering?
 We surveyed 177 people directly involved with manufacturing engineering and found that modernizing processes and technology drives higher manufacturing engineering productivity and performance.
-These improvements are crucial to profitability as customers demand high quality, personalized products at increasingly faster time to market; all despite rising product and…
+These improvements are crucial to profitability in the industrial equipment industry as customers demand high quality, more personalized products at increasingly faster time to market; all…